amandabacon/Dome_Auto/README.md

 -LED Buttons: https://www.amazon.com/Ulincos-Momentary-Stainless-Suitable-Mounting/dp/B01N1F8OEQ/ref=sr_1_2?qid=1559047861&refinements=p_n_feature_seven_browse-bin%3A5485702011&s=industrial&sr=1-2

 # Need To Do:
--Figure out issues with R2 (counter clockwise motion).
-For now it is commented out in the code
+-Figure out issues with relay R2 (counter clockwise motion).
+For now it is commented out in the code.

--Error handling for IR sensors
+-Error handling for IR sensors.

+-Flask html page that asks for a user input (azimuth) and moves the dome to the point using the IR beam break sensor notch count.

 # How to Run Flask for Auto-Dome:
 -In terminal, ssh'd into the pi type: